launchdarkly/ld-relay/README.md

 The LaunchDarkly Relay Proxy establishes a connection to the LaunchDarkly streaming API, then proxies that stream connection to multiple clients.

-The relay proxy lets a servers connect to a local stream instead of making a large number of outbound connections to `stream.launchdarkly.com`.
+The relay proxy lets a number of servers connect to a local stream instead of making a large number of outbound connections to `stream.launchdarkly.com`.

 The relay proxy can be configured to proxy multiple environment streams, even across multiple projects.